MHasannejadi/Cloud-Project/README.md

         `id=[integer]`

-  * Get an email to return results of the user files:
+  * Get an email to return the results of the user files:
     * **URL**

       /api/results/:email